 Squick : Alice says she was running late for work this morning and had to apply her makeup in the car.
 Dilbert says he had to shave in the car.
 Wally says that's nothing; he was so late for work that he had to give himself a sponge bath in the car.
 And he was driving a car pool at the time, so all his passengers saw it.
 Eww.

 Supposedly Rebellious Series: This argument has been made regarding Dilbert, since Scott Adams is less of a radical than he's sometimes thought to be.
 Adams himself gave it away in a book title—I'm not Anti-Business, I'm Anti-Idiot.
-A serious essay in the otherwise humorous book 'The Dilbert Principle' makes it perfectly clear that Scott Adams is not against capitalism and business itself, it is the often inhuman practices associated with them that he wants to satirize.
+A serious essay in the otherwise humorous book 'The Dilbert Principle', about how he'd run a company if he owned a company, makes it perfectly clear that Scott Adams is not against capitalism and business itself, it is the often inhuman practices associated with them that he wants to satirize.
 (And if he were really anti-capitalist, how could he justify making money from all his merchandise?)

 One Sunday strip featured a security guard who secretly raided the employees' hidden snack stashes during the night.
 Whoever did the colors made him black, which lead to people accusing Adams of this (in the anniversary book, he explains the whole thing while wryly observing that they chose a poor time to diversify the cast).